 10. Look with a clean, unbiased mind.
 Look away from the board for a few seconds, before looking back with a fresh mind.
 Am I about to make a blunder?
 Am I leaving a piece hanging?
 Double-check everything and analyze any possible forced moves.

 Using the checklist may not ensure a win, but it will hopefully keep you from making obvious blunders in your game.
 The checklist can help develop a stronger game.
 Rather than memorizing one attack, like the one shown in the above video, the checklist allows one the flexibility to respond to attack, and rethink the middlegame.

-Deborah Reno (author) from First Wyoming, then THE WORLD on April 23, 2010:
+Deborah Demander (author) from First Wyoming, then THE WORLD on April 23, 2010:

 Chess can be a great way to sharpen critical thinking, and relieve stress.